AdobeDocs/commerce-marketplace/src/pages/guides/sellers/before-you-begin/index.md

 ---
-group: marketplace-sellers
-title: Before You Begin
+title: Before you begin
 ---

+# Before you begin

 Before you begin the extension submission process, you need to have the following items ready: